-- One check made out to the University of Florida that covers all trip participants at $35/month per person, or $10 per week/per person up to three weeks (effective August 1st and subject to change with contract renewals) submitted to the front study abroad desk at UFIC.
+- One check made out payable to the University of Florida that covers all trip participants at $35/month per person, or $10 per week/per person up to three weeks (effective August 1st and subject to change with contract renewals) submitted to the front study abroad desk at UFIC.

-- A completed enrollment spreadsheet.
-(Please add all participants to the spreadsheet and indicate whether or not they have GatorGradCare insurance).
+- A completed ‘current’ CISI enrollment spreadsheet.as an Excel file.
+List all participants and indicate whether or not they have GatorGradCare insurance).

-- A complete itinerary of the proposed trip, including contact information onsite to be sent the following email. along with the CISI enrollment spreadsheet for approval.
+- A complete itinerary of the proposed trip, including contact information onsite to be sent to the following email. along with the CISI enrollment spreadsheet for approval.

-IMPORTANT: All students and accompanying faculty will also have to complete the online travel registration.
+IMPORTANT: Accompanying faculty will also have to complete the International Travel & Insurance Registry.

 The Department of State provides travel warnings for countries of potential unrest and danger around the world as well as information on travel regulations and recommendations.
 Please note that the University of Florida follows these recommendations and will generally not approve students to go to such countries to earn credit towards their degree.
 Petitions can be submitted to the UFIC Executive Director.
 Please contact Susanne Hill for more information.
-Students who want to study in Israel, please contact Lauren Strange.
+Students who want to study in Israel, please contact Angela Miller.